Professor of Marketing

 These are some of my current projects (comments and suggestions are welcome)

-Weiqing Zhang, Zekun Liu, Xiao Liu, and Eitan Muller (2024), "The Power of Livestream Shopping: Boosting Revenue
+Weiqing Zhang, Zekun Liu, Xiao Liu, and Eitan Muller (2024), "The Power of Livestream Shopping: Boosting Revenues

 Livestream shopping has attracted significant attention in the e-commerce world, but its actual benefits for online sellers are still under debate.
-We investigate how adopting the livestream shopping channel affects seller performance by analyzing 2,851 online sellers who adopted livestream shopping from September 2019 to June 2020.
-Applying multiple estimators to address a series of identification challenges, we find that adopting this channel boosts sellers’ total revenue by 105.9%.
-Notably, 46.2% of this revenue increase comes from the online store channel, indicating a positive cross-channel spillover from the livestream shopping to the online store channel.
-This adoption proves especially advantageous for small-scale sellers, enabling rapid expansion and competitiveness in the e-commerce marketplace.
-Our further investigation into the positive cross-channel spillover reveals that livestream shopping not only helps reduce product uncertainty through information provision but also strengthens the consumer-seller connection.
-Moreover, despite the average price for the same product being 7.3% lower the livestream shopping channel, which may partially drive the overall revenue increase, the distinctive attribute of livestream shopping—enhanced visibility of price promotions—does not explain the cross-channel spillover effect.
+We investigate how adopting the livestream shopping channel affects seller performance by analyzing 2,851 online sellers who used this sales channel from September 2019 to June 2020.
+After applying multiple estimators to address a series of identification challenges, we find that adopting this channel boosts the sellers’ total revenue by about 106%.
+Notably, 46% of this revenue increase comes from the online store channel, indicating a positive cross-channel spillover effect from the livestream shopping to the online store channel.
+The adoption of the livestream shopping channel proves especially advantageous for small-scale sellers, enabling rapid expansion and increased competitiveness in the e-commerce marketplace.
+In addition, we find that the sellers’ use of livestream shopping not only helps reduce product uncertainty through information provision but also strengthens the consumer-seller relationship.
+Moreover, despite the average price for the same product being 7.3% lower in the livestream shopping channel than in the online store channel, which may partially drive the overall revenue increase, the distinctive attribute of livestream shopping—enhanced visibility of price promotions—does not explain the cross-channel spillover effect.

 Barak Libai, Eitan Muller and Verena Schoenmueller (2024), "The XaaS Life Cycle: Buzzers, Adopters, Users, Money,"